July 2, 2026

 Where Ciela Fits

 Deciding whether Vapi is worth it is a build question.
 Winning the client is a selling question, and that is where Ciela lives.
-Instead of describing the receptionist you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and drops it straight into your outreach so they experience it before the first call.
+Instead of describing the receptionist you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and leaves it ready to drop straight into your outreach so they experience it before the first call.

 That reframes the entire "is it worth it" debate.
 The prospect stops evaluating a spec sheet and starts reacting to a working agent that already knows their business, which is what closes.
 Build the production agent on whatever platform wins on merit, Vapi included; use Ciela to make sure there is a client on the other end to build it for.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions